aiidateam/plumpy/docs/source/index.rst

  * After you have successfully installed plumpy, you can find some tips in the :ref:`user guide section<quickstart>` to help you on your way
  * The design concepts behind plumpy can be found in :ref:`concepts section<concepts>`
  * If you want to develop your process and workchain, you'll find :ref:`Develop Process section<develop_process>` and :ref:`Develop WorkChain section<develop_workchain>` useful.
- * Use the complete :doc:`API reference<apidoc/plumpy>`, the :ref:`modindex` or the :ref:`genindex` to find code you're looking for
+ * Use the complete `API documentation`_, the :ref:`modindex` or the :ref:`genindex` to find code you're looking for

 .. toctree::
    :caption: Getting Started
    :maxdepth: 2

-   gettingStarted/install
-   gettingStarted/quickStart
+   install
+   quick_start

 .. toctree::
    :caption: Basic
    :maxdepth: 2

-   basic/introduction
-   basic/concepts
-   basic/process
-   basic/workchain
+   introduction
+   concepts
+   process
+   workchain
+   controller

 .. toctree::
    :caption: Advanced